FoxyStoat/neighbourhood-map/README.md

 The user of the app will be able to view a set of locations that provide information, images, links etc about that location.

+The app must be responsive and be accessible.
+The use of a service worker to allow for offline usage.
+See project [rubric](https://review.udacity.com/#!/rubrics/1351/view) for all project specifications.

 ## How To Run This App

 **Dependencies**